 It is up to a landlord to decide who they let their property to.
 We would encourage all landlords to consider each application on its individual merits.

-'DSS' is a defunct term that refers to the Department for Social Security, which hasn't existed since 2001.
-Within the context of housing, it is understood to refer to tenants who claim any kind of state benefit - especially housing benefit (or Universal Credit).
+'DSS' is a term that refers to the Department for Social Security, which was renamed in 2001.
+Within the context of rented housing, it is understood to refer to tenants who claim any kind of state benefit – especially housing benefit (LHA) or Universal Credit (UC).

-The issue is not the wording, but whether the landlord/agent is universally rejecting all applications from tenants who claim benefits.
+The issue with 'DSS' is not the wording, but whether the landlord or agent is universally rejecting all applications from tenants who claim benefits.